 Financial instruments which potentially expose the Company to concentrations of credit risk consist of accounts receivable.
 The Company's customer base consists of a number of customers in diverse industries across geographic areas, primarily in North America and Mexico, and aerospace and defense companies under contract with the U.S. Government.
 The Company performs periodic credit evaluations of its customers' financial condition and does not require collateral on its commercial accounts receivable.
 Credit losses are provided for in the consolidated financial statements and consistently have been within management's expectations.
-Approximately 30% of accounts receivable outstanding at December 31, 2023 is due from two customers.
+Approximately 37% of accounts receivable outstanding at December 31, 2024 was due from three customers.
+More specifically, Sisamex, SubCom and Detroit Diesel comprise 14%, 12% and 11%, respectively, of December 31, 2024 outstanding accounts receivable.
+Approximately 31% of accounts receivable outstanding at December 31, 2023 was due from two customers.
 More specifically, SubCom and Gastech Engineering, LLC comprise 16% and 14%, respectively, of December 31, 2023 outstanding accounts receivable.
-Approximately 31% of accounts receivable outstanding at December 31, 2022 is due from two customers.
-More specifically, SubCom and Detroit Diesel comprise 18% and 13%, respectively, of December 31, 2022 outstanding accounts receivable.
-No other single customer accounted for more than 10% of the Company's total accounts receivable as of December 31, 2023 or 2022.
+No other single customer accounted for more than 10% of the Company's total accounts receivable as of December 31, 2024 or 2023.

-The Company's largest customers for the year ended December 31, 2023 were Sistemas, Northrop Grumman, Detroit Diesel, and Subcom, which represented approximately 22%, 17%, 13% and 10%, respectively, of the Company's total net revenue.
-Detroit Diesel and Sistemas are both customers within the Sypris Technologies segment and Northrop Grumman and Subcom are customers within the Sypris Electronics segment.
-The Company's largest customers for the year ended December 31, 2022 were Sistemas, Detroit Diesel and Northrop Grumman, which represented approximately 22%, 18% and 14%, respectively, of the Company's total net revenue.
-No other single customer accounted for more than 10% of the Company's total net revenue for the years ended December 31, 2023 or 2022.
+The Company's largest customers for the year ended December 31, 2024 were Northrop Grumman, Sistemas, and Detroit Diesel, which represented approximately 23%, 21%, and 11%, respectively, of the Company's total net revenue.
+Detroit Diesel and Sistemas are both customers within the Sypris Technologies segment and Northrop Grumman and SubCom are customers within the Sypris Electronics segment.
+The Company's largest customers for the year ended December 31, 2023 were Sistemas, Northrop Grumman, Detroit Diesel, and SubCom, which represented approximately 22%, 17%, 13% and 10%, respectively, of the Company's total net revenue.
+No other single customer accounted for more than 10% of the Company's total net revenue for the years ended December 31, 2024 or 2023.